 Input: draft SID MP for SR2023 by Mari and Hendrik:

-The document contains in track changes mode de comments or updates from Mari and Hendrik.
+The document contains in track changes mode the comments or updates from Mari and Hendrik.

 The elements “Place of Jurisdiction” and “Applicable Law” have been moved to the mandatory section, however, the conditions of presence in the message should be better explained.
 For instance, the elements must be present if the disclosure is not a full disclosure.